faizibnfarhan/muhammadfaizkhan/README.md

 ### Hi 👋

-It is Muhammad Faiz Khan, who love to code business applications.
-I'm a highly motivated software development individual.
+It is Muhammad Faiz Khan, who love to solve business problems as a highly motivated software development individual.
 I use to do coding as profession.
 Well, I've a prior experience in developing websites and working on websites and apps maintenance.
 I'll be very glad full, If you wanna hire me or have a contract to share with me as a partner.